YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Desc:
 >The pride and joy of the Takao-class, she's the only one who actually bothers buffing her sisters (as well as other cruisers) and gets that guns are better than torpedoes for heavy cruisers; as a result, she's a notch above her sisters and most Torp-CA.
+As with the rest of the class, she too gets to barrage twice as fast as most other Torp-CA and enjoys a nifty EvaRate boost as she does so.

 ![CA](/Images-for-the-Guide/IbukiChibi.png "Fat DD") - **[IJN Ibuki](https://azurlane.koumakan.jp/Ibuki)**
 * Roles: